They say opposites attract, but when it comes to love...at the end of the day, just how opposite are two people who fall for each other, really?

 And with that, they were Instagram-official.

 But while they weren't trying to keep a secret any longer, the couple didn't rush into having a flashy public relationship.
 Kruger was spotted FaceTiming Reedus from work in Winnipeg that July, they went to Costa Rica in August and looked happy and relaxed watching matches at the U.S. Open in September—the natural progression of a relationship.
-Each had their respective projects in the works, such as the eighth season of TWD for Reedus and Kruger's capsule collection with longtime friend Jason Wu, both of which bowed last October.
+Each had their respective projects in the works, such as the eighth season of TWD for Reedus and Kruger's capsule collection with longtime friend Jason Wu, both of which bowed in October 2017.

 "Being too comfortable freaks me out, so I like the idea of doing new things," Kruger told Boston Common magazine toward the end of 2017, noting that she was learning how to ride a motorcycle.
 (All the better to date the star of Ride With Norman Reedus, one might guess.)